Grief Therapy & Somatic Grief Healing — When the Weight of Loss Won't Lift

 Common Questions About Grief

-There isn’t a set timeline for grief.
-Some people gradually adjust, while others carry the impact of a loss much longer than expected.
-If grief feels stuck or overwhelming, it often means your nervous system hasn’t fully processed what happened — not that you’re doing it wrong.
+There isn't a set timeline.
+Some people gradually adjust over months; others carry the weight of a loss for years.
+If grief still feels stuck, heavy, or present long after it happened, it usually means the nervous system hasn't fully processed what occurred — not that you're doing something wrong or grieving too long.

-Unresolved grief happens when part of you is still bracing against the loss.
-It may show up as numbness, irritability, anxiety, guilt, or a sense that you never fully said goodbye.
-It doesn’t mean you’re weak — it means your system hasn’t felt safe enough to release.
+Unresolved grief happens when part of you is still suspended in the loss — still bracing, still waiting, still holding what never got to finish.
+It can show up as numbness, irritability, guilt, persistent anxiety, or a sense that you never fully said goodbye.
+It doesn't mean you're weak.
+It means your system hasn't felt safe enough to release.